Server data from the Official MCP Registry

 }From the project's GitHub README.

-One page for your whole home lab & AI rig โ GPU, containers, services, disks.
+One page for your whole home lab & AI rig — GPU truth, tokens/sec, power cost, training runs, containers, disks.
 No agents, no Prometheus/Grafana, no cloud.

-Your home lab grew into a couple of machines, a Pi, and a GPU that's mysteriously always busy.
-HomeLab Monitor gives you one self-hosted page that answers the real questions: which model is holding the GPU, which container is eating RAM, what's filling your disks, and is anything down โ across every box over SSH: Linux, a Pi, even Windows.
+Your home lab grew into a couple of machines, a Pi, and a GPU that's mysteriously always busy — and lately it's running models too.
+HomeLab Monitor gives you one self-hosted page that answers the real questions: what's that GPU actually doing, which model is holding it, what's it costing you to run, which container is eating RAM, what's filling your disks, and is anything down — across every box over SSH: Linux, a Pi, even Windows.
 Readable from your phone over the VPN.

 curl -fsSLO https://raw.githubusercontent.com/SikamikanikoBG/homelab-monitor/main/docker-compose.yml